curl/everything-curl/http-post.md

 like `Content-Type: application/x-www-form-urlencoded`.
 That's what your typical browser will use for a plain POST.

-Many receivers of POST data don't care about or check the Content-Type header.
+Many receivers of POST data do not care about or check the Content-Type header.

 If that header is not good enough for you, you should, of course, replace that and instead provide the correct one.
 Such as if you POST JSON to a server and